Dr Mark Goddard

 - Kolosz BW, Goddard MA, Jorat ME, Sohi S, Manning DAC.
 Developing Lifecycle Inventory Indices for Estimating the Carbon Sequestration of Artificially Engineered Soils and Plants.
 In: 5th Asian Conference on Sustainability, Energy, and the Environment.
 2015, Kobe, Japan.

 - Jorat ME, Goddard MA, Kolosz BW, Sohi SP, Manning DAC.
 Sustainable urban carbon capture: Engineering soils for climate change (SUCCESS).
 In: Geotechnical Engineering for Infrastructure and Development - Proceedings of the XVI European Conference on Soil Mechanics and Geotechnical Engineering, ECSMGE 2015.
-2015, ICE Publishing.
+2015, Edinburgh: ICE Publishing.

 - Jorat ME, Kolosz BW, Goddard MA, Sohi SP, Akgun N, Dissanayake D, Manning DAC.
 Geotechnical Requirements for Capturing CO2 through Highways Land.
 International Journal of GEOMATE 2017, 13(35), 22-27.